hebermattos/liquibase-sql-server-multiple-databases/README.md

 changeLogFile=changelog.xml
 ```

-- run the dockercompose, that will up a sqlserver with database a called 'mydatabase' and the Adminer UI
+- run the dockercompose, that will up a sqlserver with the databases 'mydatabase' and 'mydatabase2' and the Adminer UI

 - run 'update-all.ps1' to update all databases

 - you can check the changes on Adminer UI http://localhost:8081/